When I first met Steve, he was not a big fan of chicken. To the point that if we went out to eat and I ordered chicken, it would frustrate him.

 - 1 teaspoon lemon and herb seasoning

-- Prepare the rub by mixing all of the ingredients from the paprika to the salt.
+- Prepare the rub by mixing all of the ingredients from the garlic powder to the salt.

-- Stir well, taste, and adjust as needed.
+- Stir well, taste, and adjust as needed, to taste.

 - Trim any excess fat from the chicken thighs and place in a large mixing bowl.